Student’s review of the 1st edition of

 The biographies by Egon Pearson and Box treat the relationship between Gosset and Fisher.
 Both draw heavily on the Letters but the Pearson volume is the more useful for indicating Student’s input into the Methods and for tracing the later disagreements between Fisher and Gosset.
 2008 is the centenary of Student’s famous paper and Zabell (2008) and his commentators discuss how it influenced Fisher.

-In all there were 6 major reviews
+all there were 6 major reviews of the 1st edition of the Statistical

-of the 1st edition of the Statistical Methods.
-The other 5 are also available on the web.
+Methods.
+The other 5 are also

 All are worth looking at as they emphasise different facets of the book